-As my five-year-old does this, I know that he is also strengthening his little hand muscles.
-It is a little sneaky mom move that ultimately improves fine motor. – A perfect combination for summer.
+As my five-year-old does this, I know he strengthens his little hand muscles.
+It is a sneaky little mom move that ultimately improves fine motor. – A perfect combination for summer.

 Again, slide over handwriting worksheets.
-We’ve got some other work to do.
+We’ve got some creative play ideas to do for learning.

-When we take activities outdoors, the boys have access to our outdoor sensory supplies.
-Here is anything from funnels to measuring cups, and they use these supplies just about every day.
+The boys have access to our outdoor sensory supplies when we take activities outdoors.
+Here is anything from funnels to measuring cups; they use these supplies every day.